Baltimore: Performing arts

 The Peabody Institute, located in the Mount Vernon neighborhood, is the oldest conservatory of music in the United States.
 Established in 1857, it is one of the most prestigious in the world, along with Juilliard, Eastman, and the Curtis Institute.
-The Morgan State University Choir is also one of the nation's most prestigious university choral ensembles.
-The city is home to the Baltimore School for the Arts, a public high school in the Mount Vernon neighborhood of Baltimore.
-The institution is nationally recognized for its success in preparation for students entering music (vocal/instrumental), theatre (acting/theater production), dance, and visual arts.
+The Morgan State University Choir is one of the nation's most prestigious university choral ensembles.
+The city is also home to the Baltimore School for the Arts, a public high school in Mount Vernon nationally recognized for preparing students in music, theatre, dance, and visual arts.